sebmarkbage/ecmascript-immutable-data-structures/Issues.md

 ### Polyfill

 It's possible to implement these features in user land on top of Typed Objects.
 However, to get the proper `===` semantics you're locked to a certain structure layout which puts significants constraints on the performance optimizations that could be made.
 This is why this needs to be implemented in engines.

+### Performance Considerations

+This proposal provides convenient syntax and semantics for immutable data structures and helpers to extend them.
+The actual implementation details of the extend operations are not covered by this spec but it's expected that engines optimize beyond just copying.
+E.g. using persistent data structures.